-Massachusetts Campus Compact is a nonprofit coalition of 70 college and university presidents committed to developing the civic engagement skills of students, building partnerships with the community, and integrating civic engagement with teaching and research.
+Massachusetts Campus Compact is a nonprofit coalition of more than 60 college and university presidents committed to developing the civic engagement skills of students, building partnerships with the community, and integrating civic engagement with teaching and research.

 Representing Higher Education Statewide and Nationally